hellokms8828/hellokms8828/README.md

 }
 ```

-- 🌱 I’m currently learning Best of the Best 12th
+- 🌱 I’m currently learning Best of the Best 12th, TOP 30
 - 💬 Ask me about 20190985@sunghin.ac.kr